ajcerejeira/vat-validator/CONTRIBUTING.rst

 .. _black: https://github.com/python/black

-It is recomended to set up your text editor/IDE to run this tools on save.
+It is recommended to set up your text editor/IDE to run this tools on save.